gmoddev/CoreExample/README.md

 You're welcome to use, modify, or learn from anything in this repository.
 I'd genuinely love to see these systems help other developers build something great.

-The only thing I ask is that you leave a small credit somewhere—whether that's in your game's credits, documentation, or even just a comment in the source.
+The only thing I ask is that you leave a small credit somewhere; whether that's in your game's credits, documentation, or even just a comment in the source.

 ## Versions